Security-Onion-Solutions/securityonion-docs/best-practices.rst

 - avoid installing automation tools such as Puppet and Chef as these may conflict with our existing :ref:`salt` automation

-- avoid installing monitoring tools such as Zabbix as this may conflict with our existing :ref:`grafana` monitoring
+- avoid installing monitoring tools such as Zabbix as this may conflict with our existing :ref:`influxdb` monitoring

 - avoid installing third-party endpoint security agents as they may break functionality or introduce unacceptable performance overhead